-1. Place the "quick coupler handle in the Socket OFF position and push back the sleeve.
-The valve handle must be OFF to make the connection.

-- 3. Push the plug until the sleeve snaps forward, locking the plug into the socket. - Turn the handle ON to allow propane to flow to the drop in stove.
-4.
+- 1. Place the "quick coupler handle in the OFF position and push back the sleeve.
+The valve handle must be OFF to make the connection. - 2.
+Insert the plug and release the sleeve. - 3.
+Push the plug until the sleeve snaps forward, locking the plug into the socket. - 4.
+Turn the handle ON to allow propane to flow to the drop in stove.